What parents need to know

 Is it any good?

-For some reason American filmmakers never tire of depicting businessman as greedy, conniving, and evil.
+For some reason American filmmakers never tire of depicting businessmen as greedy, conniving, and evil, and that alone makes this movie rather uninspired.
 While there's some high-minded dialogue in which Milo berates Winston for losing his ethics, Antitrust is basically a teen-oriented cyberthriller with gigabytes of tech-talk and the disquieting notion that you can't trust anyone over thirty.
 Or over $30,000 a year.

 Aside from anti-business business, the film suffers from the fact that typing on a keyboard and Saving Files to Root Directory just aren't very exciting visually.
 But Milo spends much of his time doing just that, fingers flying and eyes wide in close-up.
 There's a blaring soundtrack to tip us off when something is scary, and flashbacks of events and dialogue that took place only moments before--as if viewers aren't expected to have the attention spans to remember such things.